jisazaTappsi/shatter/README.md

 ## Introduction

 This is a python project to help developers with boolean expressions during our coding.
 Sometimes we need to crack a problem by combining boolean operators such as: `and`, `or` & `not`.
-We as humans are prone to err, especialy when expressions get big.
+We as humans are prone to err, specially when expressions get big.
 Therefore there is an algorithm (Quine-McCluskey) to get this expressions with zero error.
-Just specify your requirement in a test and set a dummy function on your code.
-When you run your tests a solver will take your requeriments and code them in a simple boolean expression, enjoy:)
+Just specify your specs in a test and set a dummy function on your code.
+When you run your tests a solver will take your specs and code them into a simple boolean expression, enjoy :).

 ## Instructions